To Infinity and Beyond

 click to enlarge

-Few important questions surfaced.
-Was Toy Story a Disney or a Pixar movie?
-Was Pixar merely an animation contractor helping Disney make movies?
-Or was Disney merely a distributor and marketer heling Pixar roll out its movies?
-The answer was somewhere in between.
+The success of Toy Story raised important questions: Was it a Disney or a Pixar movie?
+Was Pixar merely an animation contractor helping Disney make movies, or was Disney merely a distributor and marketer helping Pixar roll out its films?
+The answer lay somewhere in between.

 Jobs concluded that the fundamental issue of whose movie was it would have to be settled contractually rather than war of words.
 After the success of Toy Story, Jobs with the vision of building a new studio and not just be a work-for-hire place, decided to cut a new deal with Disney.